AnalogJ/lantern/README.md

 docker-compose up
 ```

-After you've started up Lantern, you should open [http://localhost:8080](http://localhost:8080) to view the Lantern UI.

-On your test device, you'll want to configure a HTTP proxy, pointing to `http://{{LANTERN_IP_HOST_ADDRESS}}:8081`

-If you're interested in intercepting SSL traffic, you'll want to check the [SSL_INTERCEPTION.md](./docs/SSL_INTERCEPTION.md) file in the docs directory.

 # Usage

+After you've started up Lantern, there are 3 important URL's you'll want to be familiar with:

+- [http://localhost:8080](http://localhost:8080) is the URL for the Lantern WebUI.
+From here you can view any request/response that are sent through the proxy
+- [http://localhost:8081](http://localhost:8081) is the HTTP Proxy URL.
+On your test device, you'll want to configure a HTTP proxy.
+In a standard deployment, this will usually be assigned to a easy-to-remember URL that you can enter into your various devices: `http://proxy.corp.example.com:8081`
+- [http://localhost:5050](http://localhost:5050) is the URL for the (optional) Database Admin UI.
+From here you can view the content of the Lantern DB, where network traffic is stored.
+    - **database name:** lantern
+    - **username:** lantern
+    - **password**: lantern-password

+Here's a quick test you can run to ensure that everything is working correctly:

+`curl -k -x localhost:8081 https://www.google.com`

+Please note, the `-k` flag forces curl to ignore SSL certificates.
+If you're interested in intercepting SSL traffic (and removing the `-k` flag), you'll want to check the [SSL_INTERCEPTION.md](./docs/SSL_INTERCEPTION.md) file in the docs directory.

 # TroubleShooting & Useful Tools